Dubai's Emirates REIT expands IPO due to strong demand

 The IPO benefited from a strong recovery of Dubai's real estate and equity markets over the past 18 months.
 The REIT, which manages assets ranging from school buildings to business towers and retail space, had assets worth $333 million at the end of last year, up from $213 million at the end of 2012.

-The offer price and size imply Emirates REIT will have a market capitalisation of $381 million and a free float of 46 percent of its shares.
+The offer price and size imply Emirates REIT will have a market capitalization of $381 million and a free float of 46 percent of its shares.

 Proceeds of the IPO will primarily be used to fund future acquisition opportunities, while a portion will go towards investment in existing assets, the company said.